ssfsx17/ffpnp/readable.md

 ### Status: Asylum

 Restores HP during the status phase.
-The amount restored is equal to 10% of your maximum HP.
+The amount restored is equal to your Level
+\* Stamina \* 0.1

 ### Status: Berserk